E-niek/x86_64-asm-tutorials/notes/012-Subroutine_to_print_int.md

 20. `jge .printDigits` As long as the value in r15 is greater than or equal to intBuffer, jump back to .printDigits to create a loop
     - We are decrementing the value in r15 with each iteration so that it can point to a new value after each iteration.
-    - Since we are doing that, we must first print and then stop when r15 points to the base addr of reserved memory (where we stored our first val)
+    - Since we are doing that, we must first print and then stop when r15 points to the base addr of reserved memory (where we stored our first value)

 21. `jmp .done` Once value in r15 < base address of reserved memory, jump to `.done` label.
     - When that happens, it means we have printed all the value we stored in the reserved memory.

-22. `.done:` Defines a label to which we jump after printing all the values we stored in buffer(reserved memory).
+22. `.done:` Defines a label to which we jump after printing all the values we stored in buffer (reserved memory).
     - Prints the new line char using `sys_write` syscall.
-    - Pop the stack back into RIP to continute the execution.
+    - Pop the stack back into RIP to continue the execution.